knutwalker/sea-of-stars-autosplitter/README.md

     https://github.com/knutwalker/sea-of-stars-autosplitter/releases/download/latest/sea_of_stars_autosplitter.wasm

+## Usage

+Activate the Autosplitter from LiveSplit when creating splits for Sea of Stars.

-Add the file as an 'Auto Splitting Runtime' component.
+**Alternatively** add the attached file as an 'Auto Splitting Runtime' component.

+**Important Note** Use only one of these methods.
+Using both at the same time will run two autosplitters and will result in issues such as double splits or sudden crashes.

 ## Load Remover